hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

 Marginalized Importance Sampling Estimators
 ----------
-When the length of trajectory (:math:`T`) is large, even per-decision importance weights can exponentially large in the latter part of the trajectory.
+When the length of the trajectory (:math:`T`) is large, even per-decision importance weights can be exponentially large in the latter part of the trajectory.
 To alleviate this, state marginal or state-action marginal importance weights can be used instead of the per-decision importance weight as follows :cite:`uehara2020minimax, liu2018breaking`.

 .. math::